colorful-asteroid/boundless-kitten/README.md

-## Usage ##
+## Overview ##
-> Liven up a party with this simple DIY DJ-app.
+> TRNTBL3000 is an app to play music.
+Liven up a party with this simple DIY DJ-app.
 Use a crossfader in between songs.
-Search the libraries from soundcloud's API and build your own libarary and playlists.

 ## Dependencies ##
 > Node.js